tmtsmc/Splash-Engine-AS3/README.md

 ## Splash-Engine AS3
-An engine for creating games in ActionScript3
+An engine to create games in ActionScript3